dotnet/docs-aspire/docs/database/postgresql-component.md

 ### Use a connection string

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddNpgsqlDataSource`:
+When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling <xref:Microsoft.Extensions.Hosting.AspirePostgreSqlNpgsqlExtensions.AddNpgsqlDataSource%2A>:

 ```csharp
 builder.AddNpgsqlDataSource("myConnection");